-- Spread out students and staff within available space and encourage outdoor activities and programs as much as possible. - SD 51 K-12 staff will wear masks during these programs when they are indoors, and a barrier is not present. - Students in grades 4 to 12 will wear masks during these programs when they are indoors, except during high-intensity physical activity. - Shared equipment will be cleaned and disinfected as per guidelines in Cleaning and Disinfecting section. - Refer to ABCDE website for more information from The Association of BC Drama Educators.
+- Spread out students and staff within available space and encourage outdoor activities and programs as much as possible. - SD 51 K-12 staff will wear masks during these programs when they are indoors, and a barrier is not present. - All students, Kindergarten to Grade 12, will wear masks during these programs when they are indoors, except during high-intensity physical activity. - Shared equipment will be cleaned and disinfected as per guidelines in Cleaning and Disinfecting section. - Refer to ABCDE website for more information from The Association of BC Drama Educators.